open-gitops/documents/GLOSSARY.md

 - ## Continuous

-    By "continuous" we adopt the industry standard to mean that _Reconciliation_ continues to happen, not that it must be instantaneous.
+    By "continuous" we adopt the industry standard to mean that [reconciliation](#reconciliation) continues to happen, not that it must be instantaneous.

 - ## Declarative Description